Brecon Beacons 3 day Wild Camp

 PLEASE READ ALL SECTIONS, INCLUDING WHAT TO BRING AND FOOD+DRINK

 This will give you an idea of the environment https://www.bbc.co.uk/news/uk-wales-33506589

 You can find out more about Wild Camping in the booklet accessible from here... https://www.outdoorlads.com/my-first-wild-camping-event

 You need to have mountain walking experience, good equipment and a high level of fitness to carry your food, sleeping bag, sleeping mat and bivvy bag or small tent for three days, including two ascents from valley floor to summit level.
 Most of the time we’ll be on defined trails, however some of the time will be on difficult terrain with no trail.
-I expect that we’ll walk about 15km on Friday, 20km on Saturday and 10km on Sunday at a fairly leisurely pace.
+I expect that we’ll walk about 15km on Friday, 20km on Saturday and 10km on Sunday.

 On Saturday, we’ll be up early, visit the Wellington memorial, then head a little way East to then travel West over the summits of all 6 principal peaks in the Brecon Beacons section of the national park.
 Then South along the highest and longest ridge and drop to valley floor level at the Lower Neuadd reservoir, followed by a climb to the summit of Craig-y-Fan Ddu, in time to get our tents up before we watch the sun set behind Pen-y-fan.